-- Fewer repairs - On average, American Standard has significantly fewer repairs than other brands.
+- Fewer repairs - On average, American Standard Furnaces have significantly fewer repairs than other brands.

-- Energy efficient - American Standard offers high AFUE ratings and ENERGY STAR rated systems.
-This means a more energy efficient system that will cost less to run each month.
+- Energy efficient - American Standard offers high AFUE and ENERGY STAR© rated systems.
+This means a more energy-efficient system that will cost less to run each month.

-- Two stage & modulating speed furnace - These types of furnaces allow the unit to work at different speeds.
-Instead of going from working at 100% then to 0%, it can change to a lower heat output.
-IMPORTANT: This saves money as the unit is running more efficiently, i.e. not jump up to 100% just to heat the home 1 degree.
+- Variable speed - These types of furnaces allow the unit to work at different speeds.
+IMPORTANT: This saves money as the unit is running more efficiently (i.e. not jump up to 100% just to heat the home 1 degree).
 It also prolongs the life of the system as it reduces wear and tear.

 - Excellent warranty - American Standard’s warranty policy is superior to other leading brands.
-It includes a lifetime limited warranty for heat exchanges, one of the most expensive pieces on a furnace.
+It includes a lifetime limited warranty for heat exchanges, which is one of the most expensive pieces on a furnace.